 London has so much going on over the festive period that it can sometimes get a little overwhelming, and this is where us bloggers come in!
 We spend all of our time, and money, exploring the city and writing about it to help others see what London has to offer.

-This is why I decided to ask the London blogging community and find out what other bloggers favourite things to do in the city over the holiday season were.
+This is why I decided to ask the London blogging community and find out what other bloggers favourite things to do in London in winter were.
 Hope you enjoy, and make sure to check out these guy’s awesome blogs and social pages too!

 Louise Loves London